remix-run/remix/docs/guides/data-loading.md

 }
 ```

-If you are also auto submitting on the form, make sure to `e.stopPropagation()` so the event doesn't bubble up to the form, otherwise you'll get double submissions on every click of the checkbox.
+(If you are also auto submitting on the form `onChange`, make sure to `e.stopPropagation()` so the event doesn't bubble up to the form, otherwise you'll get double submissions on every click of the checkbox.)

-**Second Choice**: If you want the input to be "semi controlled", where the checkbox reflects the URL state, but the user can also toggle it on and off before chaning the URL, you'll need to wire up some state.
+**Second Choice**: If you want the input to be "semi controlled", where the checkbox reflects the URL state, but the user can also toggle it on and off before submitting the form and changing the URL, you'll need to wire up some state.
 It's a bit of work but straightforward:

 - Initialize some state from the search params
 - Update the state when the user clicks the checkbox so the box changes to "checked"